Washington state parks free-admission days for 2019

 Washington State Parks

-Mark your calendar: Washington state parks announced nine free-admission days for 2019.
-(And there's one more in 2018!)
+Mark your calendar: Washington state parks have free admission on select days in 2019.

 Not sure where to find your closest state park — or the one with the location or activities your family is looking for?
 The state parks' website lists them all.
 The state also recently published a very thorough guidebook that you can buy.
 And if you want to get creative, get to a state park using public transit.
 Here's help with that.